JackDerksen/lx-cli/README.md

 # LX: A nicer way to list your files

-A modern, colorful alternative to `ls` with icons and customizable output.
+A modern alternative to `ls` with more readable formatting, colours, icons, and customizable output.

 ## Features